Joking Apart: Series two

-The format was changed for this series, with the dual timelines and much of the flashbacks dropped for a more linear narrative.
+The format was changed for this series, with the dual timelines and many of the flashbacks dropped for a more linear narrative.
 Moffat felt that the relationship had already been sufficiently established in the first series so there was little point returning to the start.
 Set two months after the end of series one, Mark meets Becky in a newsagent, where he is purchasing pornographic magazines.
 He discovers the location of Becky and Trevor's house and breaks in using Tracy's keys.
 However, he is forced to hide under the bed when Becky and Trevor return home.
-Listening to them having sex, he becomes optimistic when he thinks that Becky begins to shout his name ("M...").
-The name turns out to be Michael (Tony Gardner), Becky's solicitor with whom she is now cheating on Trevor.
+Listening to them having sex, he becomes optimistic when he thinks that Becky is beginning to shout his name ("M...").
+The name turns out to be Michael (Tony Gardner), Becky's solicitor, with whom she is now being unfaithful to Trevor.

 Robert and Tracy are given more stories than in the first series.
 Their main story arc begins in the third episode when Robert is caught by all of the main characters and his parents in a maid's outfit being spanked by a prostitute.
 The couple temporarily separate while Robert experiments with cross-dressing, but they are reunited by the end of the series.

 The fourth episode features a scene where Mark jams his dressing gown in the door and is forced to hide naked in his new neighbour's flat.
 This sequence was Moffat's revenge for Bathurst's late arrival at the series one press launch at the Café Royal in Regent Street, London.
 Moffat threatened that if they ever did a second series he would write a whole episode in which Bathurst was naked.Moffat, Steven; Bathurst, Robert, Joking Apart, Series 2 Episode 4, DVD audio commentary After being mistaken for a flasher, Mark is punched by his neighbour's brother.
 When he awakens he is confronted by a man (Kerry Shale) in a red polo neck jumper who claims to be "his very best friend".
 In the fifth episode it transpires that the man, who identifies himself as Dick, is the personification of Mark's penis.

-The final episode begins after Becky and Michael had slept together while house sitting for Tracy and Robert, and Michael hides in the bathroom when the latter couple return.
-Tracy phones a morning television phone-in show (hosted by Michael Thomas and Helen Atkinson-Wood, with appearances by Rachael Fielding and Jonathan Barlow), and when she realises that the show's divorce expert is hiding in her bathroom she takes on his role (with a heavy Northern accent, actually a slightly exaggerated version of Bennett's own voice) to give herself advice on the other line.
+The final episode begins after Becky and Michael had slept together while Becky is house sitting for Tracy and Robert, and Michael hides in the bathroom when the latter couple return.
+Tracy phones a morning television phone-in show and when she realises that the show's divorce expert is hiding in her bathroom she takes on his role (with a heavy Northern accent, actually a slightly exaggerated version of Bennett's own voice) to give herself advice on the other line.
 Bennett says this was the hardest thing she has had to do in her career.